2026 Malaysia Income Tax Filing Guide for Businesses

 Businesses must submit Form C within 7 months after their financial year ends and pay taxes within 8 months.

 CP204 shows a company’s expected tax payment for the year.
-Companies must hand it in 30 days before their financial year ends.
-They pay this amount in monthly chunks.
+CP204 must be submitted 30 days before the start of the financial year They pay this amount in monthly chunks.

 You might get hit with a fine ranging from RM200 to RM20,000 or end up in jail.
 On top of that, you’ll face extra charges on any taxes you haven’t paid yet.